-Men in Mourning: What every woman should know
+What every woman should know about men in mourning

 Even in the face of a tragic loss, men in mourning often feel they need to be self-contained, stoic and express little or no outward emotion.
 Research suggests men rarely cry in front of others because they fear judgement or ridicule.
 So, for many men in mourning, this means crying alone.
 Only when men feel ‘safe’ will they shed tears.

-- Men rarely cry in front of others unless they feel ‘safe’ from judgement
+- Rarely do men cry in front of others unless they feel ‘safe’ from judgement

 - Those who hide their tears express loss in other ways